 Excess nutrients – nitrogen and phosphorus – lead to toxic algae blooms and dead zones in our lakes and coastal waters, poor water quality in our rivers and streams, and groundwater contamination.
 Severe impacts to water quality can be seen in most major U.S. watersheds, notably the Chesapeake Bay, Great Lakes and the Mississippi River Basin/Gulf of Mexico.

-Nutrients come from a multitude of sources in two broad categories: point sources, with a definable discharge or emission, which are closely regulated, such as municipal sewage treatment, power plants and industrial facilities; and non-point sources that are subject to much less (if any) regulation, such as storm water runoff and agriculture.
+Nutrients come from a multitude of sources in two broad categories: point sources, with a definable discharge or emission, which are closely regulated, such as municipal sewage treatment, power plants and industrial facilities; and more-diffuse non-point sources, which are subject to much less (if any) regulation, such as storm water runoff and agriculture.
 Learn more about nutrients on the EPA’s website.

 Nine million dairy cows, 80 million beef cattle, 62 million swine and billions of poultry in the U.S. produce more than 100 times more organic waste (and nutrients) than humans; but where human waste makes its way to a septic tank or sewage treatment plant, livestock waste is usually spread untreated on the ground for its fertilizer value.

 Runoff from livestock waste has been identified as one of the largest sources of excess nutrients in most major watersheds, including the Great Lakes and the Mississippi River Basin.
 More than half of the nutrient impacts from livestock come from ammonia emissions from the waste.
 The nitrogen in this ammonia is highly-reactive and -mobile.
 When it comes back down (atmospheric deposition), it ‘rains’ everywhere – forests and fields, rivers and lakes, parking lots and rooftops – where it is then picked up in storm or snowmelt runoff.